BlueEagle421/BlueConsole/README.md

  <img src="https://i.imgur.com/uf6pXfu.png">
 </p>

-You can also download it directly from [Releases](https://github.com/BlueEagle421/BlueConsole/releases)
+You can also download it directly from [Releases](https://github.com/BlueEagle421/BlueConsole/releases).

+## How-To-Use

+After installing the package you can just simply drag the "Console" prefab into your scene.
+And that's it!
+You now have a working BlueConsole.
+The main prefab can be found in BlueConsole/Prefabs folder.

+- Use <kbd>~</kbd> to toggle the console on and off
+- Use <kbd>enter</kbd> to execute text content from the input
+- Use <kbd>↑</kbd> and <kbd>↓</kbd> to scroll through history
+- Use <kbd>tab</kbd> to accept maching hint

 ## Features